 4. Officers and employees

-[(1)-(3) repealed]
+[(1)-(3) deleted]

 (4) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 such officers as may be necessary to provide administrative, professional, scientific, technical, and other services to the Department.